LOADING ...

 Cold, on the of midnight,

-The tip of one finger touched it! the at least was hers!
+The tip of one touched it! the trigger at least was hers!

 V

-The tip of one finger touched it; she no more for the rest!
+The tip of one finger it; she strove no more for the rest!

-Up, she up to attention, with the barrel beneath her breast,
+Up, she stood up to attention, with the barrel her breast,

 She would not risk their she would not strive again;